thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 4.1 Requirements

 * 4.1.1: HTML must pass validation.
+(A)
-* 4.1.2: Drupal's elements can be determined programmatically
+* 4.1.2: Drupal's elements can be determined programmatically.
+(A)

 ### 4.1 Solutions